micro-api/micro-api/README.md

 ## Introduction

-Micro API lowers the processing complexity of [JSON-LD](http://json-ld.org) by limiting it to a subset which can be traversed reliably without using expansion and compaction algorithms.
+Micro API lowers the complexity of [JSON-LD](http://json-ld.org) by limiting it to a subset which can be traversed reliably without using processing algorithms.
 It also provides a minimal vocabulary for basic fields.
 Example payloads and HTTP requests should be considered non-normative.

 The key words **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **NOT RECOMMENDED**, **MAY**, and **OPTIONAL** in this specification have the meaning defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119).